uranian throne

 Do I believe this rubbish?
 Not yet.
 Rally, old thoughts of mine!
 Throw yourselves at the foul invader -

-It was all so right and proper, Hyala was almost ready to accept a metallic pinch at her armpit.
-Ready to be hoisted, there and then.
+It was all so right and proper, Hyala was almost ready to accept the next event, which started with a metallic pinch at her armpit.
+She was ready to be hoisted, there and then.

 She must wait, though.
 Wait, while Dempelath made sure of doing a really thorough, skilful job of satisfying the people.
 Yes, she must understand, and be patient.
 In this affair of state, quite a performance was required.
 More red mist around her meant less for the crowd.
 That, in turn, meant that some parts of the crowd grew restive, less convinced... and although those parts could be given more of the red convincells, the re-allocation could only be carried out at the cost of lessening the hold upon other areas.
 Maybe lessening the hold upon Hyala herself....
 Of course, she could be executed by force at any time.
 But it was the Glomb's preference to win all the way.
 He preferred to convince his entire public that all was for the best.
 To possess that total power was far better than merely to terrorise a crowd.
 Only a lesser ruler would need to drag noisy, struggling martyrs to their doom.